coderoad/coderoad-cli-deprecated/setup/tutorial/02/index.md

 ```
 ))

-+ write a function `mutiplyone` that multiplies a number by 1
++ write a function `mutiplyOne` that multiplies a number by 1
 @test('02/02')
 @action(insert(
 ```